marty1885/free-and-open-art-license/README.md

 # Free and Open Art License

-A copyleft license for digiral artwork that covery where Creative Commons and Free Art License falls short.
+A copyleft license for digiral artwork that cover where Creative Commons and Free Art License falls short.

 ## Why